 As he sat there, slowly he became aware of the sound of the wind outside, much too strong.
 Pulling himself up, he strode over to the door and inched it open.

 He quickly slammed it shut again against the blowing sand.
 He had dealt with these sandstorms, and was fairly sure the house could withstand them.
-Although he sat near the door, in case it was blown off.
+Although he sat near the door, ready to react if in case it was blown open, or even off.

 The wind grew louder.
-Obi-Wan’s head was filled with images of sand beating against the outside walls, against the sides of the canyon, and further still.
-It was likely, however, that this was only a mild storm; he knew the larger ones, which could go on for miles, would come later in the season.
+Obi-Wan's head was filled with images of sand beating against the outside walls, against the sides of the canyon, and further still.
+It was likely, however, that this was only a smaller storm.
+He knew the larger ones, which could go on for miles, would come later in the season.
 Those would mean more work to be done in repairing and reinforcing the walls.
-The roar of the wind would be able to tell him eventually when the heart of the storm was passing over, though he would need more experience to learn how to hear it.
+The roar of the wind would eventually be able to tell him when the heart of the storm was passing over, though he would need more experience to learn how to hear it.

 The Force changed little.
 Blowing sand could not disturb it.